IronCoreLabs/scala-style-guide/README.md

   private[this] val map = java.util.Collections.synchronizedMap(new java.util.HashMap[String, String])
   ```

-3. Explicit synchronization by synchronizing all critical sections: can used to guard multiple variables.
+3. Explicit synchronization by synchronizing all critical sections: can be used to guard multiple variables.
 Similar to 2, the JVM JIT compiler can remove the synchronization overhead via biased locking.
   ```scala
   class Manager {
     private[this] var count = 0